 Step 3 | Add dry ingredients

-Stir the baking powder and salt (if using) into all-purpose flour, then with mixer on low, add slowly until combined.
-Scraping down sides of bowl to incorporate all flour.
-Crumbl Sugar cookie dough will be soft and easily scoopable.
+Whisk together the baking powder, kosher salt (if using), and all-purpose flour, then with the mixer on low, add slowly the the wet ingredients, scraping down the sides of the bowl occasionally.
+The Crumbl Sugar cookie dough will be soft and easily scoopable.

 Step 4 | Making Crumbl Chilled Sugar Cookies

-Using a ¼ cup cookie scoop or lightly grease a ¼ cup measuring cup, scoop cookie dough and then shape into a ball.
-You want a little overhang in the scoop, this gives the cookies the “rustic” edges.
+Using a ¼ cup cookie scoop or lightly grease a ¼ cup measuring cup, scoop dough, and then shape into a ball.

-Bake in preheated 350° F (175° C) oven, for 9-11 minutes (less if you made your cookies smaller); remove from oven once cookies are no longer glossy on top and are puffed up, they will set as they cool.
-Cool on cookie sheet.
-Then transfer to wire cooling rack.
+Bake in a preheated 350°F (175°C) oven for 9-11 minutes (less if you made a smaller cookie); remove from oven once cookies are no longer glossy on top, puffed up, and just barely golden brown.
+They will set as they cool.
+Cool on a cookie sheet.
+Then transfer to a wire cooling rack.

-This simple change of changing the frosting color will make your crumbl sugar cookies pop!
+- Change the frosting color to match your occasion – This simple change of changing the frosting color will make your Crumbl sugar cookies pop!
 Add sprinkles too!

 Substitutions